Moses Elias Levy

-Life
+Early life

-Moses Levy was the son of Eliahu Ha-Levi ibn Yuli (death c.
-1800), a courtier and royal merchant, and his wife, Rachel, one of three wives in a plural marriage.
-The Ibn Yuli family were élite Sephardi Jews who served as court officials and advisers to the sultans of Morocco.
+Moses Levy was the son of Eliahu Ha-Levi ibn Yuli, who served as an undersecretary to Sultan Mohammed ben Abdullah, and his wife, Rachel, who was from Tangiers, one of three wives in a plural marriage.
+Rachel was said to have spoken fluent Spanish.
+The Ibn Yuli family descend from Sephardic Jews who were expelled from Spain.
+They were elites who served as court officials and advisers to the sultans of Morocco.
 In 1790, the family fled to Gibraltar, where Moses Levy grew to young adulthood.

+Career

 At eighteen Levy—having dropped the Yuli surname—left the region for the Danish Virgin Islands, where he established himself as a leading merchant in Charlotte Amalie, St Thomas.
+During his time in the Virgin Islands Levy engaged in the lumber business.
 In 1803 he married Hannah Abendanone (1786–1872), the daughter of a local merchant, David Abendanone, and his wife, Rachel.
 They had four children.
 The youngest, David Levy Yulee (1810–1886), became the first Jew elected to the United States Senate, representing Florida.
 Moses Levy's firm of Levy & Benjamin pursued an extensive trade throughout the Caribbean.
-Philip Benjamin, one of his partners, was the father of Judah P. Benjamin, future Confederate Secretary of State.
+Philip Benjamin, his cousin and business partner, was the father of Judah P. Benjamin, future Confederate Secretary of State.
 Levy eventually left this firm and ran his own business centered in San Juan, Puerto Rico and then Havana, Cuba.
 His friendship with Alejandro Ramirez, the superintendent of Cuba and the Floridas, was influential in expanding Levy's business horizons.
 At one time Levy supplied General Pablo Morillo's massive expeditionary forces in Venezuela with food, munitions, and other supplies.

 Influenced by evangelical culture, in 1816 Levy underwent a spiritual epiphany, an event that was at least partially attributable to a rancorous and long-failing marriage.
 After a rare, formal divorce granted by the Danish king (1818) Levy abandoned a flourishing business in favor of a life devoted to what he called the "sacred cause" of reform.
 His plans included an "asylum" for Jews who were then suffering extensive abuse in post-Napoleonic Europe.

-His colonization attempts in frontier East Florida, entirely self-funded, were beset by difficulties and in 1825 he departed for England, where he hoped to elicit support.
+Despite his wealth, Levy feared it would lead to sin.

+In 1820, he purchased 53,000 acres of land in what is now Lake City, Florida, near the St. John's River.
+He later bought more land in what is now Alachua County and Marion County, Florida, establishing a sugar plantation called Hope Hill.